SimJunYou/CS2113T-TP-UG/UG.md

 |`grade CS2101 4 A+`|CS2101 has been successfully graded|![Grade CS2101 Success]()|
 |`grade ACC1002 4 C+`|ACC1002 is not in your module list|![Grade ACC1002 Failure]()|

 #### Calculate your current CAP
-Curious to know your current CAP before,during or after the semester?
+Curious to know your current CAP before, during or after the semester?
-You may have the flexibility of calculating your current cap anytime.
+You have the flexibility of calculating your current CAP at any time.

 **Format:**
 `cap`